-For example, it will be updated to reflect new legal requirements in advance of the EU General Data Protection Regulation coming into force in the UK on 25th May 2018.
+For example, it was updated to reflect new legal requirements in advance of the EU General Data Protection Regulation which came into force in the UK on 25th May 2018.

 During the recruitment process, Humanity & Inclusion UK collects and processes personal data relating to job applicants.
 We are committed to being clear and transparent about how we collect and use that data and to meeting our data protection obligations.
 For more information please read our Job applicant privacy notice (PDF, 133K)

 We may use your information in a number of ways, including: